 10. The Volvo FH12

 The Volvo FH12 is an immediate ‘descendant’ of the Swedish carmaker’s F series, whose cabin made legend among truck drivers around the world.
-Production of the F series was eventually discontinued in 1993, as the line was replaced with the brand new design of the FH cabin.
-It was a brand new day in terms of design at Volvo and it took twelve years for its design to be completed.
-The FH12 was named ‘Truck of the Year’ in 1994.
+The team discounted the production of the F series in 1993, as they replaced the line with the brand new design of the FH cabin.
+It was a brand new day in terms of design at Volvo and it took twelve years for the team to complete its design.
+Consequently, the FH12 received the name of ‘Truck of the Year’ in 1994.

 9. The Mercedes Benz Axor

 Axors come with a manual gearbox or an EPS system (Electronic Power Shift), as well as with a fully automated gear-shift system.
 Axors are also powered by straight six engines, which run on twelve liters of fuel.
 The Axor was produced in order to ensure brand continuity for their truck line, in between the Actros and the Atego lines.

 The Iveco Stralis first hit the scene in 2002, when Iveco decided it was high time they replaced their EuroStar and EuroTech models.
 Its range is higher than that of the Eurocargo, in terms of weight, as it comes in at 19 to 44 tons.
 The updated the version dates back to 2007 when the cabin got a slight facelift and all cars came with the EuroTronic gearbox.
 They all come with four-valve straight-six engines.

 The MAN TGX line is a variant of their TGS model range – they even used one such truck in the Dakar Truck Rally, which attests to their durability.
 They come in a diverse range of models and all are Euro V compliant.
 You should also notice them for their highly comfortable interiors, which may include bunks, climate control, leather seat covers, etc..